ColinPollard/ColinPollard.github.io/_portfolio/SmartHelmet.md

 ---

+**Sensor Optimization Test Hardware**

+In order to examine the effects of varying hall sensor array positioning, amplification, and magnet types, I created a series of circuit boards.
+- One of these was an amplifier, that had selectable differential voltage sources, and 10 channels of filtered amplification available.
+- Another set of these consisted of hall ensors arrayed in different known patterns from five sensors up to ten sensors.
+- Finally, I created single sensor and double sensor boards that could be mounted in large areas that a single board could not economically cover.
+These connected through an aggregation board, and to the amplifier.
+- All boards were panelized by myself into a single 10x10cm file that could be manufactured extremely cheaply.

+---

 **EE Milestone 2**

 Milestone 2 focused on developing hardware for integration testing in bladders.
 By comparison, milestone 1 was conducted almost exclusively on a test bench instead of in silicon.
 To see a presentation on these achievements, see the video below.